mat-docs/mtap-docs/TAPApi/2020.1/docs/Installation.md

 The TAP API provides a micro service per persitence mechanism (Influx and SQLRace)

 ## Influx

+### Prerequisites
+A SQL Server and InfluxDB installation are required for TAP running with an Influx backend.
+Please refer to the [InfluxWriter documentation](/InfluxWriter/README.md) on how to install them.

 #### Install the Identity Service
 The [**Identity Service**](/IdentityService/README.md) must be installed before installing MAT.TAP.TelemetryAnalytics.API.